 Lettuce is a very healthy snack that provides a delicious crunch.
-Your horses will probably love knowing away on a handful of leaves.
-It provides adequate roughage to help their digestive tracts not to mention it’s just plain delicious.
+Your horses will probably love gnawing away on a handful of leaves.
+It provides adequate roughage to help their digestive tracts, not to mention it’s just plain delicious.

 If your horse spends most of their time in the stable, lettuce can be a great alternative to grazing because it gives them the roughage they need in their diet in combination with their daily grain and hay intake.

 - You may also like: Can Horses Eat Honey?
 Everything You Need to Know!